Math 15: Math for Liberal Arts

 Midterm and Finals schedule:

-Homework to be turned in: Assigned every Thursday, due the next class
+Homework to be turned in: Assigned every Tuesday and Thursday, due the next class

 (late homework accepted at the beginning of next class period, 10% off grade)

-If arranged at least a week in advance, make-up midterm can be given.
+If arranged at least a week in advance, make-up midterms (and half midterms) can be given.

 The lowest two scores from homework and the lowest two scores from quizzes will be removed from consideration before grading.